Judgement Day (Lovebites album)

-Judgement Day is the fourth studio album by Japanese heavy metal band Lovebites.
-It was released in Japan on February 22, 2023 by Victor Entertainment, and in the United Kingdom two days later by JPU Records.
+Judgement Day is the fourth studio album by Japanese power metal band Lovebites.
+It was released in Japan on February 22, 2023, by Victor Entertainment, and in the United Kingdom two days later by JPU Records.
 It is the band's first release with Fami, who joined in October 2022 as the replacement for bassist and co-founder Miho.
 Judgement Day reached number 5 on both the Oricon and Billboard Japan charts, making it the band's highest-charting record to date.